stakater/kubestackplus-docs/content/for-developers/tutorials/outer-loop/deploying-secrets.md

         1. In the Repository CR so pipeline-as-code can talk to the repository
         1. In create-environment task to get commit hashes
         1. In TronadorConfig to allow Tronador to access the application repository
-    * _Owner_: The owner of this secret will be customer's delivery engineer
+    * _Owner_: The owner of this secret will be customer's delivery engineer.
     * _Location_: This secret will be deployed in build namespace of all tenants, the namespaces created by Tronador
     * _Deployment Process_: To deploy the git-pat-creds, follow the below-mentioned steps:
         1. Navigate to your `infra-gitops-config` repository